 The Biotechnology Research Centre

 The Research Centre presently has five faculty and seven postgraduate students.
-Research is carried out in the areas of micropropagation and transformation of tropical crops; genetic diversity of tropical tree species, plant pathogenic viruses, bacteria, and fungi; the molecular biology of plant pathogenic organisms and diagnosis of maturity onset diabetes of the young (MODY).
+Research is carried out in the areas of micropropagation and transformation of tropical crops; genetic diversity of tropical tree species, plant pathogenic viruses, bacteria, and fungi; the molecular biology of plant pathogenic organisms.

 The museum provides a number of services to the University community, the general public of Trinidad and Tobago, the governments and peoples of the region, and visitors to the Republic of Trinidad and Tobago.
 Identification - Animal specimens either alive or dead or as photographs can be brought in to the museum to be identified to as accurate a level as possible.
 Educational Tours - Tours of the Zoology Museum can be booked for anytime from Monday to Friday between 8am and 4pm.